-Do not touch hot components such as exhaust system, radiator, engine, shock absorber, and the brake system.
-Allow these components to cool down before starting work on them.
+- Do not touch any parts such as the exhaust system, radiator, engine, shock absorber, or brake system before the vehicle parts have cooled down. - Let the vehicle parts cool down before you perform any work on the vehicle.

 Only operate the vehicle when it is in perfect technical condition, in accordance with its intended use, and in a safe and environmentally compatible manner.